KhasMek/faze/README.md

 For this section we will assume that faze is in your $PATH.
 If you haven't done this, just substitute `/path/to/your/faze` for `faze`.

 #### To Run
+Add your targets file to the location (or whatever directory you have defined in faze.cfg) and confirm scope.
+Then execute
 ```
 faze
 ```